 Is the web designer and artist or a problem solver?

-Yes, websites created with a talented web design will be beautiful.
+Yes, websites created with talented web designer will be beautiful.
 But that’s not why people or business need them.
-Websites are a way to solve business problems such as increasing sales, clicks, or sign ups.
+Websites are a way to solve business problems such as increasing sales, clicks, or sign-ups.
 Different projects will have different problems and different measurements of success.

 Actually, a web designer who is a good communication will make this distinction easy for you to see.
 They will clearly communicate their problem-solving skills.